-The $y_2$ can be solved by the differential equations as described in Refs. ~\cite{Hinderer_2008, Hinderer_2009, DasBig_2021, Das_Galaxy_2022}.
 The gravito-electric Love number ($k_2$) and its dimensionless tidal deformability ($\Lambda=\lambda/M^5$) are shown in Fig. \ref{fig:k2_lambda_bl} for the anisotropic NS.
 Here, we take the positive values of $\lambda_{\rm BL}$.
 This is because the higher negative values predict negative transverse pressure, and the solutions are unphysical, as described in Ref. ~\cite{Biswas_2019}.
 The anisotropy effects are rather small for lower negative values of $\lambda_{\rm BL}$.
 Hereafter, we neglect those negative values and take only the positive value of $\lambda_{\rm BL}$.

 With the increasing value of $\lambda_{\rm BL}$, the magnitude of $k_2$ and its corresponding $\Lambda$ decrease.
 The GW170817 event put a limit on the $\Lambda_{1.4} = 190_{-120}^{+390}$, which discarded many older EOSs.
 In this case, our IOPB-I EOS satisfies both GW170817 and GW190814 limit ($\Lambda_{1.4} = 616_{-158}^{+273}$ under NSBH scenario).
-For the anisotropic case, all values of $\lambda_{\rm BL}$, the predicted $\Lambda_{1.4}$ are almost in the range the GW170817, and few higher-order values don't lie in the GW190814 limit.
+For the anisotropic case, all values of $\lambda_{\rm BL}$, the predicted $\Lambda_{1.4}$ are almost in the range of the GW170817, and few higher-order values don't lie in the GW190814 limit.

-For anisotropic NS, the magnitude of $\Lambda_{1.4}$ is lesser in comparison with isotropic case.
-Hence, the anisotropic NS tidally deformed less and sustains more time in the inspiral-merger process in comparison with isotropic case.
+For anisotropic NS, the magnitude of $\Lambda_{1.4}$ is lesser than the isotropic case.
+Hence, the anisotropic NS tidally deformed less and sustained more time in the inspiral-merger process compared to the isotropic case.

 In Fig. \ref{fig:tidal_r_fit}, we show the relation between the canonical dimensionless tidal deformability ($\Lambda_{1.4}$) as a function of canonical radius ($R_{1.4}$) for different values of anisotropicity with assumed EOSs.
 We fit the $\Lambda_{1.4}$ and $R_{1.4}$ with a function $a R_{1.4}^b$ for a fix value of $\lambda_{\rm BL}$.
 The fitting coefficients are given in Table \ref{tab:fit_L_c}.
 In Ref. ~\cite{Fattoyev_2018}, it is found that the value of $a$ and $b$ are $7.76\times10^{-4}$ and 5.28 respectively with correlation coefficient $r = 0.98$.
 These coefficients are modified for huge EOSs considerations by Annala {\it et al.} ~\cite{Annala_2018}.
 They found a robust correlation having $a=2.88\times10^{-6}$ and $b = 7.5$.
 Malik {\it et al.} \cite{Mallik_2018} found that the values are $9.11\times10^{-5}$ and 6.13 with 98\% correlation.